hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/providers.html.md

 # Providers and Resources

-A [provider](https://www.terraform.io/docs/language/providers/index.html) is any external API that has a plugin for Terraform.
+A [provider](https://www.terraform.io/docs/language/providers/index.html) is a Terraform plugin that allows users to manage an external API.
 Provider plugins like the [AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest) or the [cloud-init provider](https://registry.terraform.io/providers/hashicorp/cloudinit/latest/docs) act as a translation layer that allows Terraform to communicate with many different cloud providers, databases, and services.

 ![diagram: How Terraform uses plugins](images/terraform-plugin-overview.png)